Spacechild1/vstplugin/README.md

 ### Licensing:

-The source code for Pd external and Supercollider UGen is permissively licensed, but note that you also have to comply with the licensing terms of the VST SDK you're using.
+The source code for the Pd external and Supercollider UGen is permissively licensed, but note that you also have to comply with the licensing terms of the VST SDK(s) you're using!

 ---